How Therapy Works

 Internet Addiction

-The primary specialty I work with is Internet Addiction of all types, focusing on Gaming Addiction.
+The primary specialty I work with is Internet Addiction.
 As an Internet Addict, I spent 10-12 hours daily in an online game for six years.
 Quitting was difficult, and to this day, I have to monitor myself carefully to avoid relapse.
 In treating Clients with Internet Addiction, I focus on the Needs the Internet supplies, such as connection to others, control, and self-esteem.
 In addition, I use Cognitive Behavioral techniques to help the Client learn to manage their thoughts and urges and change how they access the Internet.
 I work with children, adolescents, and adults who suffer from Internet Addiction.
 Family therapy is recommended for most Clients.

 Gaming Addiction